luau-lang/luau/rfcs/records.md

 > Alternatively, is `export type Record = Record` too awkward?

 The methods defined on the record object are type checked as usual, with one exception - the implicit `self` has the type of the record.
-This is crucial because this is the one big issue we can't resolve with metatable-based OOP for tables, but it works for records because `:` is slightly more magical.
+This is crucial because this is the one big issue we haven't yet resolved with metatable-based OOP for tables, but it works for records because `:` is slightly more magical.

 When `self` is explicit, the type needs to be specified manually, e.g. these definitions are equivalent: